 You have been identified as a key leader in HIV prevention in (name of city).

-We are doing a brief survey as part of a research study .
+We are doing a brief survey as part of a research study that is being sponsored by the Centers for Disease Control and Prevention (CDC).
 We want to learn what organizations involved in HIV prevention in this community know about a new method for preventing HIV infection.

 The survey will take about 20 minutes.
 We are not offering you any money or gifts to take this survey.